-Drafting employment contract & employee handbooks
+Drafting contracts of employment and employee handbooks

 Employment law makes a contract of employment an agreement between an employer and employee about the offer of benefits to the employee in return for work carried out.
 When the employment contract is accepted, rights and duties become enforceable through employment tribunals.
 A written contract can reduce disputes between the employer and employee at a later date.

 The best employment lawyers regard a contract as something that binds employer and employee until it ends, usually, when the employee leaves or when both parties agree changes to the contract.
 A ‘contract to provide services’ differs because the ‘employee’ is actually self-employed.

-Whether it is written or not, employment law accepts that the contract is the basis of the employment relationship.
-According to the Employment Rights Act 1996, employers are required to provide employees with a statement of contractual terms on day one of starting work.
+Whether it is written or not, employment contract law accepts that the contract is the basis of the employment relationship.
+According to the Employment Rights Act 1996, employers are required to provide employees with a statement of contractual terms from day one of starting work or before.
 Yet, according to employment law, the contract does not set out all of the terms of the relationship between employee and employer.

 The contract starts when the employee begins work whether there is anything in writing or not.
 The contract could begin before work starts if the: